Fastazi/Fastazi/README.md

 Therefore, we reverse the numerical order of these projects (e.g. Chart is processed from 26 to 1), so the results are in chronological order.

+## Table description and legend

+Within the `results` and `metrics` directories, you will find files following this pattern for each experiment subject:

+* `avg.csv`: Reports average results over the 30 repetitions for each software version and test suite.
+* `raw.csv`: Reports the individual results for each of the 30 repetitions for each software version and test suite.
+* `budget_all.csv`: Provides results considering budget, with 100% defined
+  as the size of the entire test suite.
+* `budget_selected.csv`: Provides results considering budget, with 100% defined
+  as the size of the test suite selected by Ekstazi on each version.
+* `time.csv`: Shows the time taken by each step of the approaches on each software version.
+* `time_avg.csv`: Averages of the time taken by each step of the approaches across all software versions.

+The metrics reported in these tables are:
+* `Test count`: The number of tests in a particular version of the test suite.
+* `APFD`: The non-normalized APFD result.
+* `APFDf`: APFD normalized according to the full test suite size (used in the paper).
+* `TTFF`: The non-normalized TTFF result.
+* `pTTFF`: TTFF normalized according to the full test suite size (used in the paper).
+* `Misses`: The number of times, out of the 30 repetitions, that the test suite was unable to detect the fault.
+* `Hit`: 1 if the fault was detected in all 30 repetitions; 0 otherwise.
+* `Misses`: The number of times, out of the 30 repetitions, that the test suite was able to detect the fault.

+The test suites compared in these tables are:
+* `Ekstazi+random`: 30 permutations of the test suite selected by Ekstazi.
+* `FAST-pw`: 30 prioritizations of the test suite using FAST-pw.
+* `Fastazi-S`: The sequential version of Fastazi (used in the paper).
+* `Fastazi-P`: The parallel version of Fastazi (briefly described in the paper).
+* `Random`: 30 permutations of the entire test suite.

+## References from the paper to this repository

+Throughout the paper, the † symbol is used to indicate when additional information can be found in this repository.
+This list serves to guide a reader from certain parts of the paper to the relevant piece of data.

+* In the paper, the sequential version of Fastazi (`Fastazi-S`) is used primarily.
+  In this repository, the parallel version is found under the name `Fastazi-P`.
+* In the paper, TTFF and APFD results are normalized according to the size of the full test suite, as a matter of fairness towards the approaches that select test cases.
+In this repository, the normalized versions of the metrics are named `pTTFF` and `APFDf`, while the standard names refer to the non-normalized values.
+* This repository contains the instructions for preparing a Docker container identical to the one used for the experiments.
+* The `results` directory contains the full datasets used to generate the plots found in the paper.
+* The `results` directory also contains the full results of the statistical analysis, including the numerical values of the Vargha and Delaney measures.